facelessuser/coloraide/docs/src/markdown/manipulation.md

     aces.in_gamut()
     ```

-    > [!new] New 2.3
-    > ACEScc, another color space that performs a logarithmic encoding of ACES, will also resolve undefined channels to a
-    > non-zero value, not because zero is out of gamut, but to ensure consistency across all ACES color spaces which
-    > resolve to zero or non-zero equivalent values.

 ## Achromatic Colors

 An achromatic color is a color without any real hue.
 Essentially, it is devoid of color leaving only shades of gray.